There is a secret ingredient to sales success.

-Leaders would do well to prioritize enabling their sales managers, not just on the product, but on how to effectively coach their reps.
-This creates ownership and accountability — two important cultural aspects of your sales organization.
+Leaders would do well to prioritise enabling their sales managers, not just on the product, but on how to effectively coach their reps.
+This creates ownership and accountability — two important cultural aspects of your sales organisation.

 Remember, It’s Not All About the Numbers

 A Harvard Business Review study found that 70% of people left a company not because of money, but because they weren’t challenged.